 The proposed stacked townhouses will be integrated with the existing Arkell Road streetscape and have been designed with front elevations facing the street.
 The proposed buildings will be setback a comparable distance to the townhomes located to the east to provide for a continuous street wall and a sense of enclosure for pedestrians and active mode users.
-Landscaping proposed for the front yard setback area will be detailed at the site plan approval stage, however it is recommended that any street trees are planted in an orderly pattern to define the street wall.
+Landscaping proposed for the front yard setback area will be detailed at the site plan approval stage, however it is recommended that any street trees are planted in accordance with the requirements of the Tree Technical Manual (TTM) and in an orderly pattern to define the street wall.